hritu-analytics/revenue-leakage-detection/README.md

 1. **The biggest revenue opportunities aren't in acquiring new customers** — they're in plugging the leaks in your existing base.
 2. **Standard churn analysis is incomplete.** If you're only tracking cancellations, you're missing 60%+ of revenue loss.
 3. **Data quality is the foundation.** The billing reconciliation alone required cleaning 15,000+ invoice records.
-4. **Visualizing urgency drives action.** The dashboard wasn't just for analysis — it was designed to make stakeholders *feel* the leakage and act on it.
+4. **Visualising urgency drives action.** The dashboard wasn't just for analysis — it was designed to make stakeholders *feel* the leakage and act on it.
 5. **Always quantify in dollars.** "142 at-risk accounts" gets a nod. "$847K in leakage" gets a budget.

 ---